apita1423/cosmoschronicles_pp5/README.md

 ### Imagery

-- Images have been obtained from Pexel, NASA Photojournal, Canva, and News photos came from Sky and Telescope news section (each image has a image copyright input).
+- Images have been obtained from Pexel, NASA Photojournal, Canva, and News photos came from [Sky & Telescope](https://skyandtelescope.org/) news section (each image has a image copyright input).
 One photo came from a co-workers testing the site (photo of the chocolate cake).

 - All images will be credited in the [Media](#media) section.